Simone de Beauvoir: Middle years

+During the trial of Robert Brasillach Beauvoir was among a small number of prominent intellectuals advocating for his execution for 'intellectual crimes'.
+She defended this decision in her 1946 essay "An Eye for an Eye".

+Jean-Paul Sartre

 Beauvoir and Jean-Paul Sartre met during her college years.
 Intrigued by her determination as an educator, he intended to make their relationship romantic.
 However, she had no interest in doing so.
-During October 1929, Jean-Paul Sartre and Beauvoir became a couple.
-After they were confronted by her father, Sartre asked her to marry him on a provisional basis: One day while they were sitting on a bench outside the Louvre, he said, "Let's sign a two-year lease".
+She later changed her mind, and in October 1929, Jean-Paul Sartre and Beauvoir became a couple for the next 51 years, until his death in 1980.
+After they were confronted by her father, Sartre asked her to marry him on a provisional basis.
+One day while they were sitting on a bench outside the Louvre, he said, "Let's sign a two-year lease".
 Though Beauvoir wrote, "Marriage was impossible.
-I had no dowry", scholars point out that her ideal relationships described in The Second Sex and elsewhere bore little resemblances to the marriage standards of the day.
+I had no dowry", scholars point out that her ideal relationships described in The Second Sex and elsewhere bore little resemblance to the marriage standards of the day.

+I think marriage is a very alienating institution, for men as well as for women.
+I think it's a very dangerous institution—dangerous for men, who find themselves trapped, saddled with a wife and children to support; dangerous for women, who aren't financially independent and end up by depending on men who can throw them out when they are 40; and very dangerous for children, because their parents vent all their frustrations and mutual hatred on them.
+The very words 'conjugal rights' are dreadful.
+Any institution which solders one person to another, obliging people to sleep together who no longer want to is a bad one.

 Instead, she and Sartre entered into a lifelong "soul partnership", which was sexual but not exclusive, nor did it involve living together.
+She chose never to marry and never had children.
+This gave her the time to advance her education and engage in political causes, write and teach, and take lovers.
+Beauvoir's prominent open relationships at times overshadowed her academic reputation.
+A scholar who was lecturing with her chastised their "distinguished [Harvard] audience [because] every question asked about Sartre concerned his work, while all those asked about Beauvoir concerned her personal life."

 Sartre and Beauvoir always read each other's work.
 Debate continues about the extent to which they influenced each other in their existentialist works, such as Sartre's Being and Nothingness and Beauvoir's She Came to Stay and "Phenomenology and Intent".
 However, recent studies of Beauvoir's work focus on influences other than Sartre, including Hegel and Leibniz.
 The Neo-Hegelian revival led by Alexandre Kojève and Jean Hyppolite in the 1930s inspired a whole generation of French thinkers, including Sartre, to discover Hegel's Phenomenology of Spirit.
 However, Beauvoir, reading Hegel in German during the war, produced an original critique of his dialectic of consciousness.

-Personal life

-Beauvoir's prominent open relationships at times overshadowed her substantial academic reputation.
-A scholar lecturing with her chastised their "distinguished [Harvard] audience [because] every question asked about Sartre concerned his work, while all those asked about Beauvoir concerned her personal life."
-Beginning in 1929, Beauvoir and Sartre were partners and remained so for 51 years, until his death in 1980.
-She chose never to marry and never had children.
-This gave her the time to advance her education and engage in political causes, write and teach, and take lovers.
-She lived with Claude Lanzmann from 1952 to 1959.